AprilXiaoyanLiu/Learning_Progress/README.md

 # Python 3 (Advanced)
 # R
 # Hadoop & Spark
+    11.5: Read AWS guide.
+Learn Hive Essentials.
+TODO: Test how to load data from S3 to hive and how to ouput hive table to S3
 # Object Oriented Programming
 # Deep Learning
 # Test Bidding Algorithm